 Author Series Information

-DLPP has some very exciting news about the 2023 DLPP Author Series.
-We are bringing Brad Kessler, a 2022 DLPP Fiction Finalist for North and the 2007 Fiction Winner for Birds in Fall, to Dayton to discuss North for a student audience on Friday, October 20 at 10:00 am in the Kettering Fairmont Auditorium.
+DLPP has some very exciting news about the 2024 DLPP Author Series.
+We are bringing Alexander Starritt, the 2021 DLPP Fiction Winner for We Germans, to Dayton to discuss We Germans for a student audience on Friday, October 11 at 10:00 am in the Kettering Fairmont Auditorium.

 Author Series Membership

-With an Author Series membership, the teacher(s) will have access to our curriculum for Brad Kessler’s North which offers thoughtful analytical and interpretive work for high school and college classrooms.
+With an Author Series membership, the teacher(s) will have access to our curriculum for Alexander Starritt’s We Germans which offers thoughtful analytical and interpretive work for high school and college classrooms.
 Teachers will also find opportunities to connect these works to familiar texts already in their classrooms to explore similar ideas and themes.

 Use of the curriculum is not mandatory, but teachers will find it an effective tool to not only teach about the novel and its relationship with peace, but also to: